Skip to main content

 Spiritual and Psychological Struggles

-Impatience with Discipline: New Catholics may struggle with the slower pace of Church change or feel impatient with specific Catholic disciplines and practices they don't yet fully understand.
+• Disciplinary impatience: Newcomers frequently struggle with the slow pace of institutional change or become impatient with strict Catholic disciplines they do not yet fully comprehend.

 Institutional and Cultural Disappointment